axelhzf/talk-react-native-tlp2k15/slides.md

 # React Native

-React Canvas adds the ability for React components to render to Native Components rather than DOM.
+React Native adds the ability for React components to render to Native Components rather than DOM.

 --